WesH0use/AWS_Developer_Notes/Refactoring.md

 # Refactoring in AWS

+# Websocket APIs

+### A banking application needs to send real-time alerts and notifications based on any updates from the backend services.
+The company wants to avoid implementing complex polling mechanisms for these notifications.
+Which of the following types of APIs supported by the Amazon API Gateway is the right fit?

+In a **WebSocket API**, the client and the server can both send messages to each other at any time.
+Backend servers can easily push data to connected users and devices, _avoiding the need to implement complex polling mechanisms_.

+For example, you could build a serverless application using an API Gateway WebSocket API and AWS Lambda to send and receive messages to and from individual users or groups of users in a chat room.
+Or you could invoke backend services such as AWS Lambda, Amazon Kinesis, or an HTTP endpoint based on message content.

+**You can use API Gateway WebSocket APIs to build secure, real-time communication applications without having to provision or manage any servers to manage connections or large-scale data exchanges**.
+Targeted use cases include real-time applications such as the following:<br>

+Chat applications<br>
+Real-time dashboards such as stock tickers<br>
+Real-time alerts and notifications<br>

+**API Gateway provides WebSocket API management functionality such as the following**:<br>

+Monitoring and throttling of connections and messages<br>
+Using AWS X-Ray to trace messages as they travel through the APIs to backend services<br>
+Easy integration with HTTP/HTTPS endpoints<br>

 ## A data analytics company is processing real-time Internet-of-Things (IoT) data via Kinesis Producer Library (KPL) and sending the data to a Kinesis Data Streams driven application.
 The application has halted data processing because of a ProvisionedThroughputExceeded exception.
 Which of the following actions would help in addressing this issue?
 (Select two)

 Amazon Kinesis Data Streams enables you to build custom applications that process or analyze streaming data for specialized needs.
 You can continuously add various types of data such as clickstreams, application logs, and social media to an Amazon Kinesis data stream from hundreds of thousands of sources.